jshakil/itmd-362-pp/pp-08/readme.md

 B. Emotional design levels of your object:

 * Visceral: When I look at my pencil, I see a tool that is used for many things.
 Writing, drawing, homework, design, skethes, ideas.
-I associate it with creativity and an open world
+I associate it with creativity and a ever expanding canvas in an open mind.

 * Behavioral: I enjoy the design of my pencil (I actually bought it because of it's design), it's comfortable to use over periods of time.
 It has a soft rubber coating, and is round all over.
 As opposed to traditional pencils that have that shape with lines that are popping out.
 For instance, writing a rough draft or sketching does not make my fingers sore from holding the pencil.